wwisesamples/cocos2dx-IntegrationDemo/README.md

 Prerequisites

 - Android SDK/NDK/Apache ANT
-- Go under cocos2dx-demo/proj.android to make it as current working directory.
+- Open Terminal/Command Prompt: `cd cocos2dx-demo/proj.android`.
-- Run Cocos to set up Android environment variables.
+- Run Cocos command to set up Android environment variables.
 - Compile the project
-	- Debug   -> cocos compile -p android -m debug NDK_DEBUG=1 V=1 NDK_LOG=1
+	- Debug: `cocos compile -p android -m debug NDK_DEBUG=1 V=1 NDK_LOG=1`
-	- Release -> cocos compile -p android
+	- Release: `cocos compile -p android`
+- Open the IntegrationDemo's Wwise project with the compatible Wwise version.
-- Generate the project's SoundBank for Android.
+- Generate the SoundBanks for Android under their default path.
-- Build & run
+- Build the APK and run
-	- Debug   -> cocos run -p android -m debug NDK_DEBUG=1 V=1 NDK_LOG=1
+	- Debug: `cocos run -p android -m debug NDK_DEBUG=1 V=1 NDK_LOG=1`
-	- Release -> cocos run -p android
+	- Release: `cocos run -p android`

-## How to interact the demo?
+## How to interact with the demo?

-The demo has a menu system where you can navigate to individual small demos.
-You can use keyboard, mouse, and touch control for playing it.
+Use the demo's menu system to navigate to individual demo topics.
+You can use keyboard, mouse, or touch screen to control the demo.

 ## The Demos

-Check out the `The Demos` section of [the original documentation](https://www.audiokinetic.com/en/library/edge/?source=SDK&id=soundengine__integration__samplecode.html).
+Browse the `The Demos` section of [the original documentation](https://www.audiokinetic.com/en/library/edge/?source=SDK&id=soundengine__integration__samplecode.html) to get to know how each demo works.
+The major difference here is in user input scheme.
+On mobile platforms, this demo uses touch screen gestures instead of virtual joysticks, thanks to Cocos2d-x's facility; on desktop, it supports  mouse gestures while the SDK IntegrationDemo does not.

 ## The Wwise Project

-The Wwise project for this program is also available in /`path/to/Wwise/SDK/samples/IntegrationDemo/WwiseProject`.

-The SoundBanks for this project are installed with the SDK in the "samples\IntegrationDemo\WwiseProject\GeneratedSoundBanks" folder.

-To regenerate the SoundBanks, so å
-- Check all banks in the SoundBanks list
-- Check off all platforms that are being tested
-- Check all languages in the Languages list

-Once these settings are in place, you can click on Generate in the SoundBank Manager to generate the banks.
+You need to generate the SoundBanks of your target platform for the demo to work on that platform.
+SoundBanks are the output of a Wwise project.
+The Wwise project for this demo is the same one for the SDK IntegrationDemo, available at `/path/to/Wwise/SDK/samples/IntegrationDemo/WwiseProject`.

+Read Wwise documentation to learn how to generate SoundBanks.
+Once that's done, by default they will be in `GeneratedSoundBanks` sub-folder under the Wwise project folder.

-## The Demo Code and File Structure.
+## The Demo Code and File Structure

-The Demo Code and folder structure have been restructured to better demonstrate how to integrate Wwise in a more maintainable fashion.
+Compared to [the community demo repo](https://github.com/wwisesamples/cocos2dx-IntegrationDemo),  the Wwise integration code has been refactored to make it easier to follow what needs to be done for each platform integration as a whole.
+This was achieved mainly by separating extract cross-platform code and separate it from the platform-specific code.
+Of course, ad-hoc platform branching code is still inevitable, but that is  now at a bare minimum.

+A few pointers for you to walk around the code base:

+- `Classes/Scene*.h` and `Classes/Scene*.cpp` along with the cocos template AppDelegate code are the demo application code.
-- `Classes/WwiseWrapper.h` and `Classes/WwiseWrapper.cpp` handle cross-platform Wwise life/cycle.
+- `Classes/WwiseWrapper.h` and `Classes/WwiseWrapper.cpp` handle cross-platform Wwise sound engine lifecycle.
-- `<platform>/WwisePlatformHelper.h` and `<platform>/WwisePlatformHelper.cpp` handle platform-specific code for Wwise life/cycle.
-- `PlatformCocos.h` and `PlatformCocos.cpp` define platform-specific variables.
-- All platform-specific code are under the folders named after them.
+- All the platform-specific code and IDE solution or project files are under the folders named after those platforms.
 	- `cocos2dx-demo/proj.android/`
 	- `cocos2dx-demo/proj.ios_mac/ios/`
-	- `cocos2dx-demo/proj.ios_mac/mac/
+	- `cocos2dx-demo/proj.ios_mac/mac/`
-	- `cocos2dx-demo/proj.win32/
+	- `cocos2dx-demo/proj.win32/`
+- `<platform>/WwisePlatformHelper.h` and `<platform>/WwisePlatformHelper.cpp` handle platform-specific code for Wwise sound engine lifecycle.
+- `<platform>/PlatformCocos.h` and `<platform>PlatformCocos.cpp` define platform-specific global variables and functions.
+They complements the `Platform.h` and `Platform.cpp` of the SDK IntegrationDemo.

+## License and Support

+This forked demo shares the same license as the [original project](https://github.com/wwisesamples/cocos2dx-IntegrationDemo).

+You may raise issues here at the Issues section but there is no guarantee that they will be answered soon enough.